Managing Files and Directories

 When you use a file explorer GUI application, you'll automatically see the directory contents.
 And such GUI apps typically have features to show file size, differentiate between files and folders and so on. ls is the equivalent command line tool with a plethora of options and functionality related to viewing the contents of directories.

 info As mentioned earlier, the example_files directory has the scripts used in this chapter.
 You can source the ls.sh script to follow along the examples shown in this section.
-See Setup section if you haven't yet created the working environment.
+See the Setup section if you haven't yet created the working environment.

 # first, cd into the 'scripts' directory